sporto/reply/readme.md

   # add error messages and mark as error
   reply.add_error(["Error 1", "Error 2"])

-  # reply.error! also accepts an optional message
+  # reply.error! .success!, .warning! also accept an optional message
   reply.error!("I don't like you")

   # reply.error returns the reply itself, so you can do one liners like: